Sending Home Assistant logs to Graylog

 Enable the GELF UDP input adapter

-• In your Graylog UI navigate to System ➔ Inputs.
+- In your Graylog UI navigate to

-• The other defaults should be fine, just check them and press Save
+(or whatever you like) in the Title. - The other defaults should be fine, just check them and press

 Configure Docker to send its logs through GELF